Regiosen2/Regiosen2.github.io/index.md

 <p>I made this the project in a team of 4 people using Unity.
 The idea was to make a bossfight and polish it as much as we could in the free time that we had in a month. </p>
 <p>This bossfight had to explain the controls and objective in the least amount of time possible, given the lack of a level to explain the mechanics.</p>
 <p>We made a short obligatory sequence at the start of the game that sets up that you can throw the "chest" in the middle
 of the room.
-Also, we made it so that at the start of the fight the player can see that catching the purple attacks of the boss with the chest hurts it.</p>
+Also, at the start of the fight the player can see that catching the purple attacks of the boss with the chest hurts it.</p>

 # Borrados